eyulf/homelab/README.md

 ## :robot:&nbsp; Automation

- - [Renovate](https://github.com/renovatebot/renovate) - Periodically scans the repo and opens pull requests when it detects updates for various "package managers", including Ansible, Kubernetes, Helm, and Terraform.
+- [Renovate](https://github.com/renovatebot/renovate) - Periodically scans the repository and opens pull requests when it detects updates for various "package managers", including Ansible, Kubernetes, Helm, and Terraform.

 ## :computer:&nbsp; Tasks

-I'm using [Task](https://taskfile.dev/) to execute tasks defined in Taskfiles that have been created throughout the repo.
+I'm using [Task](https://taskfile.dev/) to execute tasks defined in Taskfiles that have been created throughout the repository.

 - [homelab](Taskfile.yaml)
 - [homelab/ansible](ansible/Taskfile.yaml)